elsa-workflows/elsa-website/docs/guides/guides-workflow-contexts.md

 ---
-id: guides-workflow-context
+id: guides-workflow-contexts
-title: Working with Workflow Context
+title: Working with Workflow Contexts
-sidebar_label: Workflow Context
+sidebar_label: Workflow Contexts
 ---

 In this guide, we will learn how to work with **Workflow Contexts**.